yang123vc/qf/README.md

 ### Theming Your Project

 The sample project has no design.
-To add yours copy the template `templates/bad-base.html` to your project.
-Edit it and then point your version to `qf.BaseTemplate` before registering any handlers.
+To make it beautiful make a template from this template :`qffiles/bad-base.html` .
+Save it to your project and then point your version to `qf.BaseTemplate`.

 Also if you want to add dynamic contents to any qf page, please use javascript.
 First check the address of the page `window.location` before adding it.